 Getting Your Organization Funding-Ready

-Session 1: Building Blocks for Funding Success (3 hour session)
+Session 1: Building Blocks for Funding Success – Thursday, April 15, 9am-12pm PST

 This 3-hour introductory session covers all your nonprofit needs to make your organization and funding requests appealing to potential funders.
 We’ll provide a brief overview of important building blocks, including Board Governance, Strategic Planning, Diversity, Equity and Inclusion (DEI), Project Planning, and Building Partnerships.
 Learn what funders look for in your proposals to make sure you are a thriving, healthy organization.

-Session 2: Budgeting Strategies for Organization and Project Success (2 hour session)
+Session 2: Budgeting Strategies for Organization and Project Success – Thursday, April 22, 9am-11am PST

 Learn how to translate your organization and project goals into financial plans that are ready for funding.
 We will cover preparing program budgets for funders, allocation of overhead and indirect costs, how to handle volunteers and other in-kind support, and tying your program budget to an overall organization budget.
 Creating realistic, actionable program budgets is an important step in preparing successful funding proposals.

-Session 3: Finding Funding and Diversifying Revenue Streams (2 hour session)
+Session 3: Finding Funding and Diversifying Revenue Streams – Thursday, April 29, 9am-11am PST